freeCodeCamp/guide/src/pages/algorithms/greedy-algorithms/index.md

 2. Minimum Spanning Tree Problem in a Graph.
 3. Huffman Encoding Probelm.

+## Future and Current Uses of Greedy Algorithm

+Greedy algorithms are often used in ad hoc mobile networking to efficiently route packets with the fewest number of hops and the shortest delay possible.
+They are also used in machine learning, business intelligence (BI), artificial intelligence (AI) and programming.

 #### More Information:
 <a href="https://www.youtube.com/watch?v=HzeK7g8cD0Y" target="_blank">
   <img src="http://img.youtube.com/vi/HzeK7g8cD0Y/0.jpg" alt="Greedy Problems" width="240" height="180" border="10" />